 The company chose palm recognition, according to Dilip Kumar, vice president of Physical Retail & Technology, because it’s more private than other biometric technology, and a person would be required to purposefully flash a palm at the Amazon One device to engage.

-“And it’s contactless, which we think customers will appreciate, especially in current times,” Kumar wrote in a blog post.
+“And it’s contactless, which we think customers will appreciate, especially in current times,” Kumar wrote in a blog post today.

 The company expects to roll out Amazon One as an option in other Amazon stores in the coming months, which could mean Whole Foods Market grocery stores.
 But Amazon believes the technology is applicable elsewhere.